james2doyle/dailydog/README.md

 ![Daily Dog](https://i.imgur.com/0Uzt9VB.png)

-> Get a Dog GIF delivered to a Slack channel every morning
+> Get a Dog GIF delivered to a Slack channel whenever you like

 ### Building with Docker